grungerabbit/ipad-on-a-face/copy.md

 Intuitive gestures.
 Real presence.
 Real person.

 Why spend three grand on a mass manufactured telepresence robot?
-Locally grown artisianal telepresence solution iPad On A Face<sup>TM</sup> brings telepresence doubling to the comfort of your own home.
+Locally grown artisianal telepresence solution iPad On A Face<sup>TM</sup> brings telepresence doubling to you!

-All you need is the award-winning holsterHat<sup>TM</sup>, any iPad, and any random person on location (not included).
+All you need is the award-winning holsterHat<sup>TM</sup>, an iPad, and any random person on location (not included).

 Only $29.99 with shipping and handling!
 That's 10000%! cheaper!